-Once springtime comes around, a great way to work on letter recognition is through hands on farm activities for preschoolers.
+Kids love farm animals!
+Once springtime comes around, a great way to spice up letter recognition lesson plans is with hands-on farm activities for preschoolers.
 When teaching young children letters, repetition is key.
 This Free Printable Farm Theme Preschool Spin & Stamp Alphabet Activity is an awesome repetitive activity that will help your preschooler learn to tell the difference between lowercase and uppercase letters.

-An added bonus of this activity is that spinning the plastic spinner and pressing the stamps onto the paper are both excellent activities to strengthen fine motor skills.
+An added bonus of this farm idea for a preschool theme is that spinning the plastic spinner and pressing the stamps onto the paper are both excellent activities to strengthen fine motor skills.

 There are a few things you can work on with your preschooler to help build their pre-reading skills!

 - Practice holding books and look at how the words are written

 - Read and talk about the illustrations in books

 - Make reading fun and help to instill a love of reading in your child

 How Do I Teach Pre-Reading Skills to Preschoolers?

 TEACHING LETTERS AND SOUNDS SHOULD ALWAYS BE FUN FOR YOU AND YOUR CHILD!
 CREATE GAMES AND ACTIVITIES TO KEEP YOUNG KIDS ENGAGED.

 While these preschool farm worksheets are specifically designed to teach children to recognize and name upper case vs. lowercase letters, there are a number of other activities that promote early reading success.